There isn’t a more fun topic to discuss, bathe in, or write about.

 This is what we know as romantic love, charged with passion and sexual attraction.
 Almost every song, poem, opera, and film are either about this explicitly or at minimum, tangentially.
 It rouses our imaginations, our emotions, and our libido.

-When we think of love, we typically conjure images of lovers and courtship.
-It’s beautiful, and everyone desires and swoons.
+When we think of erotic love, we typically conjure images of lovers and courtship.
+It’s beautiful and most everyone is roused, inspired and swoons.

-From the Chinese energetic view, our life-force is awakened through this courtship, the Yin-Yang attraction, and it seeks expression.
+From the Chinese energetic view, our life-force is awakened through this courtship, the polarized power of the Yin-Yang attraction is activated and it seeks expression.

 The world’s literature twists and turns on Eros.
 The continuation of our species is grateful.